• Skip to primary navigation

 Ingredients for gluten free banana pancakes on a white table.

 • Egg - This recipe only uses one egg to hold everything together.
+I haven't tried any egg replacements, but I'm sure they would work fine.

 • Oil - I have tried this recipe with olive oil, vegetable oil, melted coconut oil and melted butter.
 Any of the these will work great.